 While there are many video wall processors to choose from, they vary widely by cost and complexity.
-For those looking to use video wall processor to power their video wall, this article will cover the major trends in video wall processors and highlight some key considerations.
+For those looking to use video wall processors to power their video walls, this article will cover the major trends in video wall processors and highlight some key considerations.

 Three Main Video Wall Processor Options

 There are three main types of video wall processors, each with a different approach.

 Proprietary hardware (a “Black box”) with fixed inputs and outputs

 Network-delivered-video wall processors use a standard PC but don’t require video cards

 Option 1: Proprietary Hardware